How to Stop Apache Server on Ubuntu (The Right Way)

 Stopping Apache isn’t something you do every day, but there are valid reasons to shut it down:

-System Maintenance – If you’re updating software, you might need to stop Apache temporarily.
+System Maintenance – If you’re updating software, you might need to temporarily stop Apache.

 Performance Optimization – Running Apache when it’s not needed consumes resources.
 Stopping it frees up CPU and memory.